DeSevilla/soundproof/README.md

 otherwise.

-NOTE: The audio selectors `names-short`, `names-long`, and `mixed` pull from audio files in the `files` folder, which have not been included in Git.
-Their source in `select.rs` contains the relevant file names if you wish to put in local replacements.
+NOTE: The audio selectors `names-short`, `names-long`, and `mixed` pull from audio files in the `files` folder, which have not been included in Git for multiple reasons.
+The selectors' source in `select.rs` contains the relevant file names if you want to put in local replacements.

 ```
 Usage: soundproof.exe [OPTIONS]